guynir42/radon/README.txt

     The simulator can make multiple streaks of different intensities and coordinates, and can simulate random streaks with parameters chosen uniformly in a user-defined range.

+An additional function, "coreFRT.mexw64" is available for running the core algorithm in C++.
+This mex file is compile from "coreFRT.cpp" using "compile_core_frt_mex.m" from matlab.
+There is no need for any special packages/compilers, but c++11 is assumed for all my projects.
+Right now I've compiled the code under windows 64 bit.
+For other OSes just use "compile_core_frt_mex.m".

 NOTE: this package requires the +util package.
       Available on github: https://github.com/guynir42/util